 Damaged Goods

-I was reading Carolyn’s comment on that last post and she used a term that I’d been thinking about lately, “damaged goods”.
+I was reading Carolyn’s comment on that last post, and she used a term I’d been thinking about lately, “damaged goods.”

 Are we, as child abuse survivors, damaged goods?
 To a certain extent, we are.
-Being victimized like that as a child leaves long lasting impressions and issues.
+Being victimized like that as a child leaves long-lasting impressions and issues.
 On the other hand, it’s not exactly a death sentence either.
-Plenty of people have overcome the issues surrounding being a survivor and gone to to live succesful, happy lives.
+Many people have overcome the issues surrounding being a survivor and lived successful, happy lives.

-The other thing about being “damaged goods” is that to some degree, everyone over the age of 15 is.
-Everyone you meet comes with their own baggage, whether it be from parental relationships, past romantic relationships, or just life in general.
-You will never meet anyone who doesn’t have their own perspective on life, and their own issues that they are dealing with on an ongoing basis.
+The other thing about being “damaged goods” is that, to some degree, everyone over the age of 15 is.
+Everyone you meet comes with their baggage, whether from parental relationships, past romantic relationships, or just life in general.
+You will never meet anyone without a different perspective on life and the issues they are dealing with continuously.
 In a sense, we are all damaged goods.

-This sense of being damaged goods most often comes up in regards to romantic relationships.
+This sense of being damaged goods most often comes up regarding romantic relationships.
 I’ve got news for you.
-If you’re looking for a partner with no baggage, no “damage” from previous relationships, you’re going to spend an awful lot of time alone.
-And, if you’re afraid of talking about your past out of fear of being labeled “damaged”, fear not.
-All you’re doing is weeding out the people who are too shallow to be worth your time anyway.
-Go ahead and weed them out, and focus your energies on finding the people who not only don’t view you as damaged, but recognize the great strength that you posess as a survivor.
+If you’re looking for a partner with no baggage and no “damage” from previous relationships, you will spend a lot of time alone.
+And, if you’re afraid of talking about your past out of fear of being labeled “damaged,” fear not.
+All you’re doing is weeding out the people too shallow to be worth your time anyway.
+Go ahead and weed them out, and focus your energies on finding the people who not only don’t view you as damaged but recognize your great strength as a survivor.

-We can all do with more people in our lives, romantic relationships or just friends, who see our positive traits and remind us of them.
+We can all use more people in our lives, whether in romantic relationships or just friends, who see our positive traits and remind us of them.

 Similar Posts